Skip to main content

 (c) Home visit (as long as it is scheduled in advance with the assistance group).

 (2) The type of interview conducted is left to the county agency's discretion unless the applicant requests a face-to-face interview.
-The county agency shall grant a face-to-face interview to any assistance group that requests one.
+The county agency is to grant a face-to-face interview to any assistance group that requests one.

 (C) What are the standard interview practices?